pbchase/gnvpb/_posts/2020-02-18-westside-baptist-church.md

 ---
 <!--more-->

-Started barely a month ago, Tuesday 8:30 a.m. is now a regular event at Westside Baptist Church.
+Started barely a month ago, Monday 8:30 a.m. is now a regular event at Westside Baptist Church.
 For all the details, see [Westside Baptist Church](/venues/westside_baptist/)